Vogue (magazine): Noteworthy Vogue covers

 In 2020, the hashtag #VogueChallenge became a popular social media meme in response to the perceived lack of diversity on Vogue's front covers.
 Users of various ages and ethnicities uploaded photos of re-creating famous Vogue covers as part of a campaign to promote variety in fashion.

 Men on the covers

-Sixteen male cover models have been featured on the American edition:
+Eighteen male cover models have been featured on the American edition: